Ketamine Therapy Basics

 The elevated level of dopamine eventually leads to addiction because your body comes to rely on the large presence of the neurotransmitter, and in turn decreases the number of receptors which the dopamine activates.
 When you aren’t under the influence of the cocaine or elevated dopamine levels, your brain receptors are “starved” for stimulation and as result you crave more.

-As a recreational drug, ketamine may be known as Special K, Kit Kat, or Vitamin K. One reason why it can lead to physical addiction when you begin at high doses is that humans quickly build up a tolerance to ketamine.
+As a recreational drug, ketamine may be known as Special K, Kit Kat, or Vitamin K. There have been many cases where frequent dosings of high dose ketamine developed into ketamine addiction.
 If you’re taking it to chase a high, you will soon need to take larger and larger doses to recreate the feelings.

 When you take it as part of a prescription, however, you begin at a much lower dose.
 This is known as a subdissociative dose because it is low enough that most patients do not hallucinate or dissociate.
 Additionally, your goal in a medical context is to feel the regenerative effects of ketamine after your session as your mind forms new and better pathways.
-When you aren’t trying to ‘get high’ and your doctor is monitoring your medicinal intake, there is nearly no worry of becoming physically addicted to ketamine.
+When you aren’t trying to ‘get high’ and your doctor is monitoring your medicinal intake, there is much lower risk of becoming physically addicted to ketamine.

 Psychological addiction is very different from physical addiction, although they both lead to the same drug-seeking behaviors.
 Physical addiction, as noted above, is when your body becomes dependent on a drug to feel normal.
 Your body has trouble functioning normally without a baseline amount of the drug in your body and you need an increasingly larger amount of drugs to achieve a high.
 Physical addiction will lead to withdrawal symptoms when you stop taking it.